Imanolasolo/holbertonschool-low_level_programming/0x13-more_singly_linked_lists/README.md

 **Author: Imanol Asolo**
 ## Header File :file_folder:

-* [lists.h](./lists.h): Header file containing definitions and prototypes for all types and functions written for the project.
+* [lists.h]: Header file containing definitions and prototypes for all types and functions written for the project.

 | Type/File                  |         Definition/Prototype                                                    |